Codegyan-LLC/php-compiler-sdk/README.md

 ```

 ## Usages
-Before using the SDK, you need to obtain an API key and client ID from CodeGyan.
+Before using the SDK, you need to obtain an API key and client ID from Codegyan.
 Follow these steps to get your API credentials:

 1. **Sign Up/Login**: If you don't have an account, sign up for a [Codegyan account](https://www.codegyan.in/).
 If you already have an account, log in to your dashboard.